Ethics

 University guidance on ethics application can be found on the 'How to apply for research ethics review' web page.
 Templates for designing information sheets and consent forms for participants can be downloaded from there.
 Policies also available cover data management, Disclosure and Barring Service (DBS) checks, risk assessment, recruitment of students as research participants and accessing IT resources for security-sensitive research.

-The ESRC has produced a very helpful, user-friendly, web-based resource: The Research Ethics Guidebook.
+The ESRC has produced very helpful, user-friendly, Research ethics guidance.
 It is designed for social science researchers at all stages of their training and careers.
-Its aim is to help you think your way through ethical issues at each stage of your research, and find your way through the variety of regulatory processes and procedures that can apply to social science research.
+Its aim is to help you think your way through ethical issues at each stage of your research and find your way through the variety of regulatory processes and procedures that can apply to social science research.
 It also signposts you to more detailed information along the way.

 Research Supervisors and/or Principal Investigators (PIs) often have specific expertise on ethical issues in their own field of study and ethics should be a regular topic for discussion during projects.